JonathanNunezRdz/nx-next-nest/apps/server/README.md

 ### Legend

--   ?: Feature complete but no testing
+-   ?: Feature coded but no testing
--   x: Feature complete and tested
+-   x: Feature coded and tested
+-   ~: Task in progress

 ## Auth